Initializing

 - poh Performs repeated

-hashes, and periodically stamps these hashes into in-progress blocks when we are leader.
+sha256hashes, and periodically stamps these hashes into in-progress blocks when we are leader.

 Because any interruption, context switch, or sharing of the CPU core that these jobs run on could cause skipped leader slots or unfull blocks, Firedancer expects them to get a dedicated core.
 This means on machines with a hyperthreaded CPU, the hyperthreaded pair of these tiles should be switched to offline.